CuriousFauna/Sponge_Metabarcoding_Evaluation/README.md

 The demultiplexed fastq files are named ArmsMeso1 thru 22.
 There are two files, one forward and one reverse for each treatment.
 For example: ArmsMeso1.1 = forward and ArmsMeso1.2 = reverse.

 Sequences were processed through the JAMP pipeline - https://github.com/VascoElbrecht/JAMP.
 See manuscript supplement for details.
-The JAMP pipeline output is the 3_Raw_MOTU_Table.csv file located in the Data Folder.
+The JAMP pipeline output is the Raw_MOTU_Table.csv file located in the Data Folder.

+## Data and R Code
+All data and R code used to obtain the results are presented in the Data and R Code folders.
+R packages needed to process the data are provided in the respective heading of each R file.
+See methods for details on sequence annotations and conducted statistical analyses.
+Figures and Tables presented in the manuscript are highighted within the R file SpongeComparison.R.